Fluid-Mechanics-Lund-University/welcome/README.md

 Welcome to our tutorial designed specifically for new PhD and internship students!
 This guide aims to introduce you to the basics of using supercomputers, providing you with the essential knowledge and skills needed to effectively utilize these powerful computational resources for your research.

 This tutorial covers the usage guide for three specific clusters: Tetralith, Dardel, and LUMI.
-For each cluster, you will learn how to run an OpenFOAM program and how to compile code.
+For each cluster, you will learn how to make OpenFOAM work for you.
+Tutorials might include using built-in installations, as well as building your own OpenFOAM.

+<span style="color: red;">Students may have questions about creating accounts, setting up connections, and transferring files.
+Please note that this tutorial does not cover how to gain access to the supercomputer.
+Instead, it focuses exclusively on how to effectively use OpenFOAM on supercomputers.
+For information on accessing the supercomputer, please refer to the emails from the supercomputer administrators and visit their official websites.</span>

+<span style="color: blue;">After getting access to the super computer, you can copy this tutorial repository to the supercomputer.
+Some template job scripts are attached.
+Read, modify and submit them to see if they works.</span>

-### Tetralith, Dardel, and LUMI Clusters
+## Tetralith, Dardel, and LUMI Clusters

-#### Tetralith (Not valid anymore)
+### Tetralith (Not valid anymore)

 We take OpenFOAM-10 as an example